 Australian Tonalism

 Tonalism is an often under-appreciated aspect of Australian painting, which developed from the mid 1910s to the 1950s.
 A technique pioneered by Max Meldrum (1875-1955) it is different to the use of tone developed by artists such as Leonard da Vinci (1452-1519) and Johannes Vermeer (1632-1675).
-Traditionally, European artists worked from dark to light, building up the painted surface to model form and create realistic effects as part of the will to produce illusionistic forms and space on a two-dimensional painted surface, and is based on closely observed preliminary sketches.
+Traditionally, European artists worked from dark to light, building up the painted surface to model form and create realistic effects as part of the will to produce illusionistic forms and space on a two-dimensional painted surface.
+This process is based on closely observed preliminary sketches.
 In Australia, the technique developed by Meldrum involved the blocking in of tonal impressions with no under-drawing or outlines.
 Students would first place their easel very close to their subject then were encouraged to step at least twenty feet or six meters back and observe the subject by half closing their eyes (or sometimes using sunglasses).
 As one of Meldrum’s students, artist A.M.E.
 Bale said, they had to seek ‘the setting down of optical impressions in their due order of precedence – the strongest contrast, the darkest dark, the lightest light – whatever “pulls the eye” and claims the attention first.’
 The result was often soft focus effects that created a moody or misty atmosphere.

 Max Meldrum, The Three Trees, c.1917.
 (Max Meldrum, The Three Trees, c.1917